dcccc/Plane_Wave_DFT/README.md

-## Result Compared with CP2k
+## Result Compared with CP2K and quantum espresso

 Total energy of CH4 example calculation is -6.16333698 Hartree, which is same to the result by cp2k.
 The ch4 input file for cp2k is also included in the example directory.
+Some other calculations results by quantum espresso is also provided for comparison.

-In the calculation of ch4 example, we use the defualt simplest xalpha[2] functional, and the pseudopotential is norm-conserving potential[3]
+In the calculation of ch4 example, we use the defualt simplest xalpha[3] functional, and the pseudopotential is HGH norm-conserving potential[4]

 ## Possible Bugs